 No Single Supplement When Sharing

-This trip operates on various dates aboard 2 different vessels.
+This trip operates on various dates aboard 2 different vessels, with 14 and 15 day itineraries available.
 Mentioned activities may not be applicable to all departure dates.
 Please enquire for full rates and dates.

 - Cross the Antarctic Circle!